arika0093/BlazorPathHelper/docs/en/Features/MenuBuilder/MenuCustomization.md

 }
 ```

-!!! tip "Implementation on the Menu Side is Also Required"
+!!! tip "Implementation Needed on the Menu Side"

-    This only updates the data side, so you'll need to implement the display of `Description` on the menu side as well.
+    This is just a method for updating the data.
+You will also need to implement the display of `Description` on the menu side.

 ## Specifying Icons
 To assign an icon to a menu item, use the `Icon` property.